paytonshafer/Design-Patterns/Creational-Patterns/Abstract-Factory/README.md

 ## Real-World Example
 The real world example is for us to act as a furnature shop.
 We have 3 types of furniture being chair, sofa and table and each comes in one of three varients being victorian, modern and art deco.
 Since no one wants a mis-match of furnature styles in their house and we want to use the same interface to serve all customers the abstract factory is the perfect design pattern.
 We have an interface called `FurnitureFactory` which is implemented by 3 seperate concrete factories for each furnature style (varient).
 Each factory makes one varient of the product family.
 For example the `ModernFurnitureFactory` makes `ModernChar`, `ModernSofa`, and `ModernTable`.
 This ensures that whenever a customer orders furniture they will always get products of the same varient.

-<strong>NOTE</strong> that when compiling the TypeScript there are 2 types of error you can safely ignore that are listed below.
+<strong>NOTE</strong> that when compiling the TypeScript there are 2 types of errors you can safely ignore that are listed below.
 1. 'error TS2307: Cannot find module 'readline' or its corresponding type declarations.'
 2. 'error TS2580: Cannot find name 'process'.'